aniket620/Simbex_assesment/Assignment_2/README.md

 # Compilation Instruction

-## Running environment : Linux OS or MAC OS with python 3
+## Running environment : WINDOWS OS with python 3

 Please copy the data file you want to process to the current directory and run: